Payment not received as expected?

 Review pay dates to make sure you know when to expect payment.

 If you recently set up a new account or made changes to your account for direct deposit, it's possible these changes have not yet been fully processed.
-Direct deposit enrollment and changes to an account already set up for deposit take about 30 calendar days to fully complete.
+Direct deposit enrollment and changes to an account already set up for deposit take up to two pay cycles to fully complete.
 If you have a pay day before your account is set up for deposit your pay will be issued as a paycheck.

 If payroll earnings are expected and not received on pay day there are some things you can do to make sure you speed the process of getting paid.

 Contact your department payroll representative or service center to confirm a payment was issued:

 - If pay was expected as direct deposit, confirm direct deposit account is activated